 To Pan-Fry the Yakitori (optional)

 • Heat a large frying pan on medium heat.
 When it‘s hot, add about 1 Tbsp neutral oil.
 When the oil is hot, place the skewers in the pan in a single layer (you may have to cook in batches).
 Cook until both sides are brown, about 5 minutes each side.
 Then, cover and cook on low heat for 2–3 minutes.
-Add the sauce to the pan and cook until well coated.
+Add the sauce to the pan and cook until well coated on both sides.
 Remove from the heat.

 To Serve